eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The aim is to harmonise the implementation of the requirements laid down by the [European Digital Identity Regulation] and avoid divergent approaches to the maximum extent possible.
-For this reason, the Commission requested ENISA to prepare a candidate European certification scheme under the Cybersecurity Act, the [CSA](https://eur-lex.europa.eu/eli/reg/2019/881/oj).
+For this reason, the Commission requested ENISA to prepare a candidate European certification scheme under the [Cybersecurity Act](https://eur-lex.europa.eu/eli/reg/2019/881/oj) (CSA).
 As defining and adopting a dedicated, harmonised certification scheme for Wallet Solutions depends on agreements between Member States on detailed security requirements, on the availability of underlying certification schemes, and on established good